Velay FC

-Velay Football Club is a football club based in the towns of Blanzac, Polignac, and Saint-Paulien in the Haute-Loire department of France.
+Velay Football Club is a football club based in the communes of Blanzac, Polignac, and Saint-Paulien in the Haute-Loire department of France.
 As of the 2022–23 season, it competes in the sixth tier of the French football league system.

 History

 In 2016, AS Polignac merged with Saint-Paulien Blanzac FC to create Velay FC.
 In 2020, the club achieved promotion to the Championnat National 3 for the first time in its history.